 Credit where credit is due, this is not my idea.
 It was given to me, here is how it came about.
 My aunt, Dottie Raun passed away and we wanted to go to the funeral in Des Moines, 150 miles away.
 The funeral was scheduled for 8:00 AM which meant we had to go and stay overnight.
 We wound up in a really bad motel.
 The bed was awful, I wasn’t sleeping well and dreamed this dulcimer.
 It was vivid, went on all night, and by morning I had it all worked out.
 I told Melanie I’d had this dream, described it, and she knew right away things would change.
 This was not something I had been mulling over or was even concerned about.
 It is so out of the blue that I know it came from outside myself and was just given to me for whatever reason.
 You may interpret it however you wish, but since I am a believer, I think it came from above and am just humbly grateful.

 For solid one board tops, builders are pretty much trapped with some version of mahogany or other, or a softwood like spruce because they are the most stable.
-But we can now make dulcimers from any wood.
+But with our new system it is now possible to make dulcimers from many different woods.
 We tried a bunch, they all sounded good, but some are better.
-Walnut and Curly Soft Maple are the standouts so these are the ones we will offer.
-But it would also be fun to build custom dulcimers for people.
-So if you have a piece of your grandfather’s old cherry tree or some other special piece of wood and have enough of it, we could do it, contact us.
+Air Dried Walnut is just magical with full rich tone and amazing tuning stability!

-Our standard model will be the Walnut.
-It has Curly Maple bindings, Hard Maple sides, Cherry bridges, and laminated Birch back.
+Air Dried Walnut, Curly Maple bindings, Hard Maple sides, Walnut bridges, and laminated Birch back.

 We also have a version of the Finch available as a 17/16/8 chromatic dulcimer.
 Learn more about the Finch Chromatic hammered dulcimer,